-- Gaze in awe at the immensity of the colorful Grand Canyon, whose depth and grandeur are hard to believe
+- Witness the immensity of the colorful Grand Canyon, whose depth and grandeur are hard to believe

 - Hike amid bizarre and colorful hoodoos, pinnacles, spires and monoliths in photogenic Bryce Canyon

-- Bike through the crimson sandstone wonderland of Red Canyon—a spectacular ride!
+- Bike with your family through the crimson sandstone wonderland of Red Canyon—a spectacular ride!

 6 Days Casual Hotels